 Palliative Senior Care

 Palliative (pronounced pal-lee-uh-tiv) care is treatment for the physical, emotional and psychological symptoms that can occur during a serious illness.
+In modern Palliative care, doctors and care givers focus, not on curing or extending life, but on optimizing everyday life.

 Palliative care relieves the side effects and symptoms of an illness but does not replace your primary care for the illness.
 Its goal is to make you comfortable and improve your quality of life.